The Aerial Maps: Return album, Intimate Hinterland (2021)

 A widescreen experience that took the listener on a journey through the Australian landscape, Intimate Hinterland was a collection of 7 songs.
 Heralding their first album release in 10 years, it was joyful return for a band who have a sense of timelessness in their sound.
 Critically-acclaimed, the album was a travelogue-in-song.
 Adam spoke to Lindsay McDougall on ABC Radio upon its release in an extensive interview.

 New album recording (2022-2023)

 In late December, 2022, the band began the process of recording some new songs for an envisaged new album with Midnight Oil's Jim Moginie overseeing the recording at Oceanic Studios in Sydney.
-At the conclusion of the first sessions of recording, they had recorded 11 new songs, with further recording planned for early 2023.
+At the conclusion of the first sessions of recording, they had recorded 11 new songs, with further recording in mid 2023 consolidating the selection of songs for a new album.
+The resultant 13 songs in total formed the content of their 4th album, Our Sunburnt Dream, released on June 21, 2024.

+Our Sunburnt Dream (2024)

+Released on June 21, 2024, Our Sunburnt Dream, contains 13 new songs, with two singles released prior to the album's release.
+The first, Eucalyptus Road, and the 2nd, Any Summer Day.